 Nashville, TN (397 miles from Chicago)

 Did you know the state capital of Tennessee is also the "Capital of Country"?
-Our Nashville performance tours let young artists go backstage at the Grand Ole Opry, visit the famed RCA Studio B, and record at Jack White's Third Man Records.
+Our Nashville tours let students go backstage at the Grand Ole Opry, visit the famed RCA Studio B, and explore the Ryman Auditorium.

 Dive deeper into local history with a tour of the Belle Meade Plantation led by trained and costumed guides.
 The Greek-Revival mansion anchored a unique estate: the plantation was known for its horse breeding, and not for crops.
 In fact, every horse to race in the Kentucky Derby since 2003 traces its lineage back to the equine plantation.